 - If I already have an agent, can you still show me homes & answer my questions?

-- Why is my ID, mortgage pre-approval (or proof of funds) and a brokerage agreement needed?
+- Why is a mortgage pre-approval (or proof of funds) needed before I can tour homes?

 - What types of representation do you offer?
 What is the difference?